verrazzano/docs/content/en/docs/setup/uninstall/uninstall.md

 install it into your cluster.

-The following example starts a delete of a Verrazzano installation in the background, and then uses the `kubectl logs -f` command to tail the uninstall log:
+The following example starts a delete of a Verrazzano installation in the background, and then uses the `kubectl logs -f` command to tail the Console output of the pod performing the uninstall:

 ```
 # Get the name of the Verrazzano custom resource